GeorgeLuImmortal/topic-based_corpus_comparison/README.md

 ![alt text](https://github.com/GeorgeLuImmortal/topic-based_corpus_comparison/blob/master/VISUALIZATION/scatter.png)

 It will generate a html file under the directory "VISUALIZATION/" by default, you can open the file using any browser.
 The different color indicates documents from different corpora and the number is the index of the most discriminative topics selected by TBCC.
-You can refer to the file in directory "COMPARISON_RESULT/" for the contents of topics, or you can use mouth hover through the html page for the discriptors of the topics.
+You can refer to the file in directory "COMPARISON_RESULT/" for the contents of topics, or you can use mouth hover through the html page for the discriptors of the topics as shown in the above figure.